GitNik1/esphome-displayeditor-app/README.md

 limits, encrypted read-only ESPHome Native API device monitoring, and a web-native port of the model and YAML export engine from `esphome-lvgl-designer`.
-Device information, entities, current states and logs are available in the Geräte view; device commands remain disabled.
+Device information, entities, current states and logs are available in the Devices view; device commands remain disabled.

 See [app documentation](esphome_displayeditor/DOCS.md) for configuration and security details.